 A couple of weeks ago my article ‘Did EU regional spending affect the Brexit referendum?’ was published in Regional Studies, Regional Science.
 Thanks to a scheme by the Regional Studies Association to support early career researchers with publishing, the article is open access and free to read!

 The article is a short presentation of a piece of analysis I undertook did last summer.
-Much commentary following the EU referendum result was quick to point out how areas which had traditionally be supported by EU regional funding, such as Cornwall, the South Wales Valleys and Northern England, had voted to leave.
+Much commentary following the EU referendum result was quick to point out how areas which had traditionally been supported by EU regional funding, such as Cornwall, the South Wales Valleys and Northern England, had voted to leave.
 Was it really possible that areas which had received significant levels of EU investment had decided to vote to leave?
 The article sought to open up this question by examining the relationship (if any) between the level of EU investment in local areas and how those areas voted in the EU referendum.

 While telling us something about the referendum result, this question holds wider significance beyond Brexit.
 Regional policy spending accounts for a third of the EU’s total budget.
 In the context of proposals being put forward for the EU’s post-2020 budget multiannual financial framework, the effectiveness of cohesion policy spending has unsurprisingly come under increased scrutiny.